M. Medication/Medical Treatment/Health Support Procedures

 - A record of administration of the medication shall be kept and stored in a safe place and shall include the child’s name, place and quantity of dosage given, and the signature of the administering teacher.

-e) With the written consent of the student’s parent/legal guardian and where the student is competent and capable to administer same, the student should be responsible for the safekeeping and administration of his/her own prescribed inhalant medication.
+e) With the written consent of the student’s parent/legal guardian and where the student is competent and capable to administer same, the student should be responsible for the safekeeping and administration of their own prescribed inhalant medication.

 f) Medication is to be administered in a manner which allows for sensitivity and privacy and which encourages the child to take an appropriate level of responsibility for the required drug.